Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

     "schema": "PUBLIC"
 ```

 Now, let's connect to the service.
-You will likely need to approve the connection via MFA.
+You will likely need to approve the connection via MFA so have your phone handy.

 ```python
 # create a SnowflakeConnection instance